-• vii) provisions restricting donations from being directed at specific LEA employees, individual students, vendors, or me goods or services; ((viii) compliance with: ((A) Title 63G, Chapter 6a; ((B) state law and Board rule regarding construction and improvements; ((C) IRS regulations and tax deductible directives; and ((D) Title IX; ((ix) procedures for: ((A) accepting donations and gifts through an LEA's legally organized foundation, if applicable; ((B) recognition of donors; or ((C) granting naming rights; and ((e) an LEA Financial Reporting policy, which shall include the following: • (i) a requirement that the LEA shall ensure financial reporting in accordance with GAAP and audits of LEA financial g in accordance with GAAS; - (ii)(A) a requirement that the LEA shall provide financial reporting in a manner consistent with the basis of ng as required by GAAP, as applicable to the entity; and - (B) if an LEA follows FASB standards, a requirement that the LEA shall provide reconciliation between the accrual accounting and modified accrual basis of accounting; and - (iii) a requirement that the LEA shall provide data and information consistent with budgeting, accounting, including form chart of accounts for LEAs, and auditing standards for Utah LEAs provided online annually by the endent. (uniform r (3) The Superintendent shall maintain a School Finance website with applicable Utah statutes, Board rules, and rules for: ((a) budgeting; ((b) financial accounting, including a chart of accounts required for an LEA; ((c) student membership and attendance accounting; (d) indirect costs and proration; ((e) financial audits; ((f) statistical audits; and ((g) compliance and performance audits.
+- (vii) provisions restricting donations from being directed at specific LEA employees, individual students, vendors, or brand name goods or services; - (viii) compliance with: - (A) Title 63G, Chapter 6a; - (B) state law and Board rule regarding construction and improvements; - (C) IRS regulations and tax deductible directives; and - (D) Title IX; - (ix) procedures for: - (A) accepting donations and gifts through an LEA's legally organized foundation, if applicable; - (B) recognition of donors; or - (C) granting naming rights; and - (e) an LEA Financial Reporting policy, which shall include the following: - (i) a requirement that the LEA shall ensure external audits of LEA financial reporting, compliance, and performance, in accordance with GAAS and GAGAS; - (ii)(A) a requirement that the LEA shall provide financial reporting in a manner consistent with the basis of accounting as required by GAAP, as applicable to the entity; - (B) for state fiscal year 2020, if an LEA follows FASB standards, a requirement that the LEA shall provide reconciliation between the accrual basis of accounting and modified accrual basis of accounting; and - (C) beginning with state fiscal year 2021, a requirement that the basis of accounting will be GASB; and - (iii) a requirement that the LEA shall provide data and information consistent with budgeting, accounting, including the uniform chart of accounts for LEAs, and auditing standards for Utah LEAs provided online annually by the Superintendent. - (10) The Superintendent shall maintain a School Finance website with applicable Utah statutes, Board rules, and uniform rules for: - (a) budgeting; - (b) financial accounting, including a chart of accounts required for an LEA; - (c) student membership and attendance accounting; - (d) indirect costs and proration; - (e) financial audits; - (f) statistical audits; and - (g) compliance and performance audits.